ourlifeloop/marketing/src/cms/training-faqs/how-do-i-delete-a-resident.md

 ---
 question: "How do I delete a resident? "
 answer: >-
-  Click on the 'Residents' button.
+  Click on the 'Residents' tab.
 Locate the resident you need to deactivate in the resident list.

-  Select that resident and click 'Delete Resident' on the top right.
-Once you’ve done this, a new screen will appear asking you if you are sure.
-Select 'Delete'.
-Deleting is a permanent action.
+  Click on the resident profile then click on the 'Edit Resident' button on top-right of your screen.
+Next, click on 'Deactivate' on the bottom left of the screen.
 isMobile: false
 topics:
   - resident-management